ForeverPhoenix21/Real-Time-Bus-Tracker/README.md

 ## Description:

-<p> The Real-Time-Bus-Tracker is a project that animates the bus route traveling between MIT School of Technology and Harvard on Mass Ave in Massachusetts, United States.
-Mapbox was used for this project, and the coordinates for the bus routes were pulled from the MTA developer resources website.</p> <br>
+<p> The Real-Time-Bus-Tracker is a project that uses the MTBA API and actively tracks the busses on route 1 and 7 in Massachusetts, United States.
+Mapbox was used for this project, and the coordinates for the bus routes were pulled from the MTBA V3 developer resources website.</p> <br>

-<p>  Have fun manipulating the bus route by entering in your own longitude and latitude coordinates in the scripts.js file.</p>

 ## Installation: